What is dutching and how does it work?

-However, we don’t typically use exchanges to dutch due to commission charges.
+However, we don’t typically use exchanges for dutch betting due to commission charges.

-Also, there may not be a suitable market available at the exchange, or there is insufficient liquidity to match your bet.
+Also, the exchange may not have a relevant market avalable, or there is insufficient liquidity to match your bet.

 You can use dutching to find arbitrage bets.
 However, this is likely to lead to gubbing if you repeatedly arb a bookie.

-Dutching opportunities are available when bookmakers disagree on the outcome of events and offer different prices for each outcome.
+Dutching opportunities are available when bookmakers disagree on the outcome of an event and offer different prices for each outcome.

 The most simple dutches are on sports with two possible outcomes like darts and snooker.

 This is known as a 2-way dutch.